CodingForDummies777/git_example/README.md

-# git_example
+# git_example_abendschule

-This is an example  project to demonstrate the use in school
+## Description A
+This is an updatet description of my fancy github project.